 - Air conditioners

-- Candles

-With or without wicks
+- Candles With or without wicks

 - Space heaters

-- Hot plates, toaster ovens, and items with an open heating element2
+- Hot plates, toaster ovens, air fryers, and items with an open heating element

-- Pets3
+- Pets

 - Incense, tart, potpourri, or oil burners

 - Firearms, fireworks, knives, and blades

 - Products containing bleach

 - Non-surge-protected extension cords

-2Hot plates, toaster ovens, and open heating elements (including coffeepots) may not be used in any residence hall rooms; there are kitchens available in each residence hall for cooking.
+- Hot plates, toaster ovens, air fryers, and open heating elements (including coffee pots) may not be used in any residence hall rooms.
+Air fryers will be provided for use in Common Area kitchens in traditional buildings.
+Air fryers are permissible for use in suite-style kitchens.

-3Pets: Fish, fresh water turtles, and aquatic frogs are the only pets allowed in the residence halls.
+- Pets: Fish, fresh water turtles, and aquatic frogs are the only pets allowed in the residence halls.
 Aquariums are restricted to one 20-gallon tank per student.

-Motorized personal vehicles may not be stored in residence halls.
+- \Motorized personal vehicles may not be stored in residence halls.